 - Resolutions – the number of distinct pixels in each dimension that can be displayed.
 For example, 720wx1080h

 - DPI stands for «Dots per Inch.» The number of points (or pixels) that are rendered in one inch on the interface.

 - Density Independent Pixels – an abstract measurement for Android.

 - Points – refers to an abstract measurement for iOS.

-Choosing platform for your mobile application or game you will have only two options. iOS and Android are the main operating systems.
-Let’s see specific dimensions & resolution that should be for iOS and Android app design:
+Choosing a platform for your mobile application or game, you will have only two options. iOS and Android are the main operating systems.
+Let’s see specific screen size for mobile app design that should be for iOS and Android app design:

 Want to create a mobile app and looking for professional developers?

-It is the smallest controllable element (typically red, green, blue) of a picture represented on the screen by using those at different intensities, various colors and range of brightness can be created.
-If all the dots are off, the color is black, equally, a white can be formed when red, green, blue are illuminated at the same time.
-Pixels are the physical lights on a screen because of which you can see what is shown at the mobile screen.
-It is difficult to recognize them separately without a close look.
+It is the smallest controllable element (typically red, green, blue) of a picture represented on the screen using those at different intensities, various colors, and range of brightness that can be created.
+If all the dots are off, the color is black.
+Equally, a white can be formed when red, green, blue are illuminated simultaneously.
+Pixels are the physical lights on a screen because of which you can see what is shown on the mobile screen.
+It isn’t easy to recognize them separately without a close look.

 Screen size refers to the length of the screen across diagonally or from one corner to the other.

 Resolution refers to the number of pixels on display.
 For example, a display with 720 x 1280 pixels is much higher than a display with 480 x 800 pixels.
 The resolution does not define physical size.
 For example, one 480 x 800 display might measure 3.0 inches diagonally, while another 480 x 800 display might measure 4.5 inches.
 However, the display with the larger physical size would not look as good as the physically smaller one.